 Over time, your breasts can change due to aging, weight fluctuations, hormonal factors and gravity.
 If, after a period of years, you become dissatisfied with the appearance of your breasts, you may choose to undergo a breast lift or implant exchange to restore a more youthful contour.

 Continue to follow Dr. Hess and Dr. Sandeen’s instructions to ensure the best results for breast enlargement or breast enhancement, and attend follow-up visits as scheduled.

-Breast Augmentation Costs
+Breast Augmentation in Tucson Costs

 As an elective surgery, the cost of breast augmentation is a consideration for many patients.
 Costs may include:

 - Prescriptions for medication

 - Medical tests